Professor Dave Newell

 BSc, PgCert, PhD, FRCC (Hon), FEAC - Professor of Integrated Musculoskeletal Care and AECC University College Director of Research

-Dave Newell graduated from Plymouth University with a Degree in Biological Sciences and subsequently a PhD in molecular biology in 1986.
-The last 25 years has been spent teaching and researching in chiropractic institutions holding the position of Lecture, Senior Lecturer and Research Director in multiple chiropractic programs in the UK and Australia.
-He has considerable expertise and experience in teaching the natural sciences, research methodology, critical thinking as well as curriculum design, validation and accreditation of chiropractic and other healthcare related programs.
-He has successfully supervised at Masters and Doctorate level and has published extensively in areas related to the chiropractic profession and musculoskeletal research fields.
+Professor Dave Newell graduated from Plymouth University with an honour’s degree in Biological Sciences and subsequently a PhD in molecular biology in 1986.
+The last 30 years have been spent teaching and researching in higher education both in the UK and internationally, holding Lecture, Senior Lecturer and Research Director in multiple chiropractic and health-related programs.
+He has considerable expertise and experience in teaching the natural sciences, research methodology and critical thinking, curriculum design and validation and accreditation of healthcare-related programs.
+He teaches at undergraduate and postgraduate master’s and Doctorate level and has published extensively in areas related to musculoskeletal in general and the chiropractic profession in particular.

-Dave Newell is currently Professor of Integrated Musculoskeletal Care and Director of Research at the AECC University College, a member of the Senior Management Group, chair of the Staff Development and Research Committee.
+Dave Newell is currently Professor of Integrated Musculoskeletal Care and Director of Research at the AECC University College, a member of the Senior Management Group and chair of the Research and Innovation Committee.
 He is also a Senior Research Fellow in the School of Primary Care and Population Sciences, Faculty of Medicine at the University of Southampton.

-He is responsible for creating and implementing the AECC University College research strategy of the institution, managing the research budget and coordinating and facilitating research activity.
-This involves supporting and advising faculty research and publications, coordinating undergraduate final year dissertations and delivering all undergraduate research teaching.
-He is also involved in the supervision and management of multiple PhD students and multiple research projects in collaboration with a wide range of national and international universities.
+He is responsible for creating and implementing the AECC University College research strategy, managing the institutional research budget and coordinating and facilitating research activity with Heads of Schools.
+He is also involved in the supervision and management of multiple PhD students and multiple research projects in collaboration with a wide range of national and international academic and clinical groups.

 Areas of Interest